oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 	* Click **Cancel** to exit the dialog.
 	* Click **Restore** to restore the selected version.
 	>**Note:** Restoring a selected version of the notebook will discard all the unversioned changes, if any.
+This completes the task of viewing version history, and comparing notebook versions.

 ## Task 3: Create a Notebook using a Template Example